Addiction Poem

 Twenty years from now you may falter,

-And, I'll be the first thing that comes to mind.
+And I'll be the first thing that comes to mind.

-A vicious cycle, thats what your thinking,
+A vicious cycle, that's what you're thinking,

-But, I'm only speaking the truth.
+But I'm only speaking the truth.

-I'm Satin's weapon of mass destruction.
+I'm Satan's weapon of mass destruction.

 The silent killer of America's youth.